-If you've accidentally deleted text messages by mistake, fret not!
-You can get lost SMS back with a 99% chance of success, but there's one ingredient that is most important: time!
-If you've deleted your SMS inbox you have to act quick, because the messages are only recoverable until the portion of memory on which they are saved is rewritten.
-So the longer you wait the higher the likelihood of getting new text messages, app updates or who-knows-what saved to the same location, obliterating them forever.
-Here's how to recover lost text messages on Android.
+If you've deleted your SMS inbox you have to act quick, because the messages are only until the portion of memory on which they are saved is rewritten.
+The longer you wait, the higher the likelihood that deleted text messages, app updates or who-knows-what will be obliterated forever.
+Here's how to recover deleted text messages on Android.

-The particular tool you choose will depend on your personal preference, but they all do basically the same thing: scan your Android's memory, identify and recover your ''deleted'' messages.
+The particular tool you choose will depend on your personal preference, but they basically do the same thing: scan your Android's memory, then identify and recover your ''deleted'' messages.
 They'll all walk you through the process, which is usually only four steps long: connect, scan, preview, recover.
 The process works for other data besides text messages as well.
 Some programs worth trying out include:

-- Wondershare Dr. Fone for Android (requires root)
+- Wondershare Dr. Fone for Android (for Mac or PC)

 How to recover lost text messages on Android

-Depending which program you choose, the steps may be different, but all you essentially have to do is the following (I'll use Wondershare for illustration purposes):
+Depending on which program you choose, the steps may be different, but the process is very similar (I'll use Wondershare for illustration purposes):

-2. Enable USB Debugging on your Android.
+- Enable USB Debugging on your Android phone.
 To do this, you need to have access to the Developer Options in your main Settings menu.
-If you don't, just go to About Phone, scroll down to Build Number and tap it repeatedly until it tells you that you have developer access.
+If it's not there, just go to About Phone, scroll down to Build Number and tap it repeatedly until it tells you that you have developer access.

-- Once the process is complete you can browse and preview the data stored on your Android device (whether it has been ''deleted'' or not.
-As long as the particular part of memory on which is was originally stored has not been saved over, you can still get the data back.
+- Once the process is complete you can browse and preview the deleted and undeleted data on your Android device.
+As long as the particular part of memory on which it was originally stored has not been saved over, you can still retrieve the data.
 This is why it's important to act quickly if you've lost data.

-6. Simply locate your text message folder (or however the particular program displays your data), select the messages you wish to recover and either use the Recover action in the program to put them back on your device or save them to your computer for safe keeping.
+- Next, open the 'Messages' folder in the left-hand pane, select the messages you wish to recover, then click 'Recover' at the bottom right to put them back on your device or save them to your computer for safe keeping.

 Note: if you want to complete this process without a PC, chances are you will need root access on your device and more than likely a paid recovery app.
 In any case, it's easier and free to use a computer.